JasoWheel/DatabaseVersionStudentAritmeticApps/README.md

 Open the MyMathApps folder to see entire program.

-The Live version @ https://www.mrwmathapps.click on AWS.
+See the Live version @ https://www.mrwmathapps.click on AWS.

 Login as guest to see student experience.